 Our group maintains 102 miles of the AT in the Smokies and the Nantahala National Forest.
 There are lots of ways to help out, ranging from big projects, such as trail relocations and shelter construction, to easy clipping and waterbar cleaning.
 You can contribute on whatever level you are ready for.
 We provide all needed tools and training.
 It's fun work out in the mountains and it is a vital part of making the Appalachian Trail experience a great one for both dayhikers and thru-hikers alike.

-If you'd like to find out more about Appalachian Trail Maintainers Committee volunteer activities, click here to contact us or to sign up today.
+If you'd like to find out more about Appalachian Trail Maintainers Committee volunteer activities, contact us and sign up today.